mendix/docs/content/en/docs/control-center/apps.md

 ## 3 Mendix Free Cloud

-The **Mendix Free** Cloud tab shows all the apps that are deployed on the Mendix Free Cloud.
+The **Mendix Free** Cloud tab shows all the free apps that are deployed on the Mendix Cloud.

 You can customize the columns of the table by clicking the column selector (the eye icon) on the upper-righter corner of the table.
 The items selected are shown as columns in the table.